Course Outline

 • Master the first five critical vulnerabilities in Large Language Models (LLMs).

-• Understand attack vectors and exploitation techniques.
+• Understand attack vectors and exploitation techniques for these vulnerabilities.

-• Apply practical mitigation strategies.
+• Apply practical mitigation strategies to address these threats.

 Topics Covered: